kumuluz/blog.sunesis.si/_posts/2015-06-04-microservices-with-java-ee-and-kumuluzee.markdown

 ### JPA module

 In the JPA module we will add our `persistence.xml` and entity classes that will be shared with both our microservices even though they will be ran separately.
-In the example we will use the PostgreSQL database however you are free to use any database JPA supports.
+In the example we will use the PostgreSQL database.
+However, you are free to use any database JPA supports.
 Just add the driver as a dependency.

 `FILE ./models/pom.xml`